'Every Parent's Worst Nightmare': 15-Month-Old Frederick Boy Nearly Dies After Falling At Pediatrician's Office

 “I had my diaper bag on the floor so I looked down to grab keys and then as soon as I did that he was on the floor,” Alec’s mother Atheia Penafiel said.

 He fell four feet from the exam table.
-A pediatrician looked at him and he appeared to be doing okay, so he went home for a nap.
+He appeared to be doing okay, so he went home for a nap.

 Hours later, however, that all changed.